grumpi/mithril-isomorphic-example/README.md

 In this scenario, the DOM-refresh that mithril will do when it starts up isn't a problem at all - however, the app fetching content again could be.
 When content changes frequently, it is quite irritating to unexpectedly see content being swapped out for different content.

-That's the problem that embedding the content data in the server-rendered HTML document solves.

 ## What is added in this version

 * we open a local context with continuation-local-storage (in server/web.js)